 Kenai is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Kenai is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Kenai who work in food service (10.58%), teaching (9.28%), and office and administrative support (9.04%).

 Kenai is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 One of the benefits of Kenai is that there is very little traffic.
 The average commute to work is 17.15 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-The education level of Kenai citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.40% of adults 25 and older in Kenai have a college degree.
+In terms of college education, Kenai is nearly on par with the US average for all cities of 21.84%: 19.40% of adults 25 and older in Kenai have a bachelor's degree or advanced degree.

 The per capita income in Kenai in 2018 was $35,525, which is upper middle income relative to Alaska and the nation.
 This equates to an annual income of $142,100 for a family of four.
 However, Kenai contains both very wealthy and poor people as well.